Adam (Buffy the Vampire Slayer): Themes

 Questioning tradition and authority, specifically institutional authority, is a repeated theme on the show.
 Buffy was created to subvert the media trope of a young, petite girl who easily falls prey to a male monster.
 Resisting patriarchy is exhibited in Buffy's opposing the first season's Master (Mark Metcalf), the leader of a cult determined to cause the apocalypse, and again in the third season where exploring the issues of power and its abuse is a primary theme.
 Buffy opposes Sunnydale's secretly evil Mayor (Harry Groener), who is planning to transform into a giant demon and feed on the graduating class of Sunnydale High School.
-The military-industrial complex is at the heart of the authority question in season four, again drawing comparisons to Frankenstein.
+The military-industrial complex is at the heart of the authority question in the show's fourth season, again drawing comparisons to Frankenstein.
 Where Frankenstein's monster had no parental love, Adam has a "design flaw".
-Unlike Frankenstein's monster, who needs his creator to make him a mate, Adam supplants Dr. Walsh's existence with technology, finding her unnecessary and thus he kills her.
+Unlike Frankenstein's monster, who needs his creator to make him a mate, Adam supplants Dr. Walsh's existence with technology, finding her unnecessary.
 Adam is the embodiment of the lack of moral guidance in pursuing scientific and technological advancement.
-He represents the cannibalistic nature of relentless and unchecked power: what that power wreaks comes back to devour its source.
+He represents the cannibalistic nature of relentless and unchecked power, which always comes back to devour its source.
 Buffy, however, subverts Shelley's novel in the way Adam is defeated.
 Both Frankenstein and the monster must suffer alone.
 Frankenstein itself is an inversion of the Romantic era ideal of a solitary hero who must endure struggles, by portraying the monster and its creator as isolated and miserable.
 Buffy, as the embodiment of the postfeminist Romantic hero, further subverts this because the source of her success, according to Anita Rose, is that she fights with friends.
 Only then is she able to defeat Adam.